sustainable-software-sustainability/website/content/sections/goals-section.md

 - n: 04.
   title: Sustain Software Sustainability
-  description: To supports the active movement of software sustainability and growing and adapting the WoSSS effort to its changing needs.
+  description: To supports the active movement of software sustainability; growing and adapting the WoSSS effort to its changing needs.